-APPLE II STANDARD (older model): IF you are using the older apple model, the APPLE II (without autostart ROM), insert the EDD disk into drive #1 and close the drive door.
-Turn the power switch to the ON position.
-After you hear the "beep", if your #1 disk drive is plugged into slot 6, press the number [6] key (if it is in a different slot, press that number instead of "6").
+APPLE II STANDARD (older model): If you are using the

+After you hear the 'beep", if your #1 disk drive is plugged into slot 6, press the number [6] key (if it is in a different slot, press that number instead of "6").

 Now, press and hold the [CTRL] key down and press, but do not hold down, the [P] key.
 Let go of the [CTRL] key and press the [RETURN] key.
 The disk drive will start running, and the computer screen will display the EDD logo (see figure LOGO).
-After a couple of second, EDD will be loaded and the screen will then display the EDD title page (see figure TITLE PAGE).
+After a couple of seconds, EDD will be loaded and the screen will then display the EDD title page (see figure TITLE PAGE).

 APPLE III: If you are using the APPLE III computer system, you will need to use the "EMULATIONS" disk which came with your computer system.
 Take the EMULATIONS disk and insert it into the #1 disk drive and close the drive door.
 Turn the power switch to the ON position.
-After the EMULATIONS disk boots up and the disk drive turns OFF, take the EMULATIONS disk out, and insert the EDD disk into the disk drive and close the door.
-Press whichever key the screen displays for emulating the APPLE II (usually it's the [RETURN] key).
+After the EMULATIONS disk boots up and the disk drive turns OFF, take the EMULATIONS disk out, and insert the EDD disk into the disk drive and close the drive door.
+Press whichever key the screens displays for emulating an APPLE II (usually it's the [RETURN] key).
 The disk drive will turn on again, and the screen will now display the EDD logo.
-After a couple of seconds, EDD will be loaded and the screen now display the EDD title page (see figure TITLE PAGE):
+After a couple of seconds, EDD will be loaded and the screen now displays the EDD title page (see figure TITLE PAGE):